Acidburn0zzz/Node_Mode/README.md

 		node_mode_emitter.on(    node_mode_threads[group][0], node_mode_threads[event][1],)

-		make sure any node_mode_emitters added to your code update in the list!!!!!!!!!!!!!!!
+		make sure any node_mode_emitters added to your code update in the list!!!!!!!!!!!!!!! also make sure that every real listnerer is actually a function or the internal API will start to break your software it sees an async execution it has to handle but there is no function, so this might be an error that it has to handle

         if you have an API you can turn it to a function that is aware there are several files using it and it can return the respective threads